-Bugs and mosquitoes are generally not a problem on this trip, although it’s a good idea to come prepared with a small amount of insect repellent just in case.
+Bugs and mosquitoes are generally not a problem on this trip.
+It’s still a good idea to come prepared with a small amount of insect repellent.

-We supply a sleep kit consisting of a sleeping bag, deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet and pillow.
+We supply a sleep kit consisting of a sleeping bag, deluxe 3-inch thick air-filled sleeping pad, sheet, and pillow.
 The complete customized sleep kit is designed for your comfort and decreases the amount of gear you will need to carry in your backpack.

 ☐ Backpack for your hike into the canyon: Internal frame or frameless, with a hip belt, not to exceed 40-45 liter (2500-2700 cubic inches) capacity

-☐ Daypack for hikes along the river.
-It should be large enough to carry water, lunch and a camera, as well as a warm layer of clothing for spring & fall trips (750–1500 cu. in)
+☐ Daypack for day hikes along the river.
+It should be large enough to carry water, lunch, and a camera, as well as a warm layer of clothing for spring & fall trips (750–1500 cu. in)

 ☐ Two 1-liter water bottles: durable and reusable, insulated bottles recommended for trips in hot climates to prevent water from becoming too hot to drink.
 For day hikes, hydration systems like a CamelBak® are great, but you will still want one water bottle while in the boat